bcgov/MyGovBC-MSP/openshift/elk/README.md

   * basic authentication for Kibana
   * allow only POST request to Logstash input
   * CORS support for Logstash input with configurable Access-Control-Allow-Origin
-* based on official elastic docker images
+* based on official docker images from respective product vendor

 ##Deployment